Full Day Incursions

 The delights and imagery of the Wayang brought to your school.
 The traditional stories of the wayang are adapted to be accessible to your students.
 The stories come from the Ramayana or Mahabarata (the Indonesian epics originating in India) or the cheeky and clever kancil (mouse deer).
 Recently received the ultimate accolade “Better than T.V.”
 (Sean, grade 1, Dawes Rd.
 Primary School).
 The length of the performance may be adjusted to suit your needs, but 30 - 45 min. is a common length.

 A popular format for the day is to run 45 min. (sometimes less for Junior Primary) workshops in the morning followed by a performance in the afternoon.
-The performance typically involves a Wayang kulit performance by Aaron then performances by the students of the gamelan piece and dances studied earlier in their workshops (students in full dance costume).
-Parents are often invited to the latter part of the performance to watch their children perform their dance or gamelan.
+The performance often starts with a Shadow puppet performance by Aaron.
+Then it's time for the students to perform.
+The students perform their gamelan piece and dances studied earlier in their workshops (students in full dance costume).
+Lately the final performance has often been of the form of a dance drama by using a story indispersed with dances and gamelan.
+See above in the dance section for more details.
+Parents are often invited to the final performance to watch their children perform their dance or gamelan.
 An ideal way to finish off a successful Indonesian day.

 Cost

 Please note!
-These prices do not include GST, please add 10%.
 GST component not taken from LOTE budget, but from school GST fund.